As I sit recovering from our

 Upstate New York experienced some

-brutal winters in 1977 and 1978, so there were no shortage of snow days
+brutal winters the late 70s, so there were no shortage of snow days

 off from school.
 My friends and I would gather at my house, build snow forts,